 Another area to look at in trying to figure out the meaning of a particular sex crime is the jury instructions that will be used in your case for the jury to decide whether you are guilty or innocent of the subject sex crime.

-The Calcrim jury instructions are the ones that are usually used in Los Angeles County, and the Judicial Council of California put them together to give juries, attorneys, and judges guidance in deciding if a person is guilty or not guilty related to a particular sex crime offense.
+The Calcrim jury instructions are typically used in Los Angeles County.
+The Judicial Council of California compiled them to guide juries, attorneys, and judges on determining whether a person is guilty or not guilty of a particular sex crime offense.

 These jury instructions break down the elements that the prosecutor must prove to convict someone of a sex crime in California.

 Of course, if you want to save yourself time and money and get a more accurate answer, go to an attorney who has defended sex crime cases in the jurisdiction you find yourself in.
-They will evaluate the circumstances of your case and properly advise you, serving as a reliable guide through the legal process.
+They will thoroughly evaluate the circumstances of your case and provide you with proper advice, serving as a reliable guide throughout the legal process.
+Your active participation in this collaboration is crucial.

 There is nothing like discussing a particular sex crime offense with an attorney who has defended that type of case in the court where your case is pending.

-They will have the experience and know-how regarding how the prosecutor, judge, and jury will deal with a case like yours and can answer all of your questions and properly advise you on your best moves.
+They will have the experience and know-how regarding how the prosecutor, judge, and jury will handle a case like yours and can answer all your questions and properly advise you on your best course of action.

 Some judges are more defense-oriented than others, while others are much more conservative and rarely rule in favor of a criminal defendant.